 Rice with Green Pigeon Peas (Arroz con Gandules) is served during the Christmas Holidays, which last for 45 days, in Puerto Rico.
 However, we tend to serve this dish throughout the year in the United States.
 I decided to prepare this dish, using the Instant Pot pressure cooker.
 Most importantly, it was such a success that my husband, Henry, now wants this dish prepared with the pressure cooker.

 This delicious rice with green pigeon peas only takes 8 minutes to sauté the vegetables and 4 minutes to cook the rice under pressure.
-The tropical aroma of this rice dish permeates into the air when the vegetables are sautéing.
-This is definitely due to all the Caribbean herbs, vegetables and spices added to this dish.
+Furthermore, the tropical aroma of this rice dish permeates into the air when the vegetables are sautéing.
+This is definitely, of course, due to all the Caribbean herbs, vegetables and spices added to this dish.

 Note: Read your “User Manual” in its entirety before operating your pressure cooker.

 The Pigeon Peas were brought to the Island from West Africa.
 Every summer I have a garden and grow both Caribbean and American produce.
 This summer, for the very first time, I will be planting green pigeon peas (gandules).
 Hopefully, I will be able to harvest the pigeon peas within a few months.

 Let’s Rinse the Rice!

 This is the long grain white rice.
 It has a firm and dry texture and separates when cooked, creating a light and fluffy rice.

 Rinse and drain 2 cups of long-grain white rice with cold water, using a fine-mesh strainer.
 The water will be cloudy at first because you are basically removing the surface starch.
 When the water runs clear, the rice is rinsed.

 Normally, rinsing the rice is an individual preference.
 However, when using the Instant Pot pressure cooker, I recommend to always rinse the rice.